This post may contain affiliate links. Please read our disclosure policy.

 - I don’t recommend subbing the cream with a lower fat alternative as the sauce may curdle and/or not thicken as well.

-- You could add some cooked chicken or shrimp to this sauce.
+- You could definitely add some Cooked Chicken or shrimp to this sauce.
 Readers have also added in crumbled Oven Cooked Bacon to make it extra special.

-Questions about this creamy penne pasta recipe?
+Questions about this simple penne pasta recipe?
 Talk to me in the comments below!
 I’d love it if you left a review.
 You can also tag me #saltandlavender on Instagram.

 Creamy Penne Pasta